Kasun1Don/PDF-MANAGEMENT-FLASK-API/README.md

     * Many-to-One with User: A document is created by a user.
     * Many-to-One with Template: A document is based on a template.
     * One-to-Many with DocumentAccess: A document can have many access records.
-    * One-to-Many with Signature: A document can have many signatures.
+    * One-to-Many with Signature: A document can potentially have many signatures.

 - Maps to a `documents` table in the database